reverielabs/hera4/docs/expr.md

 * **booleans** - `true` and `false` can be represented as `C(True)` and `C(False)`
 * **nil** - `nil` can be represented as `C(None)`

-Note: `hera` is smart enough to transpile python constants used in conjunction with a literal directly to a literal.
+Note: `hera4` is smart enough to transpile python constants used in conjunction with a literal directly to a literal.
 This helps with brevity.
 For eg: `C(1) + C(2)` is the same as writing `C(1) + 2`.
 This however only works if the left operand is a literal or an identifier.
 If in doubt, always define literals via `C(...)`

 ### Reference